Innovationen und bereichsübergreifendes, synchronisiertes Programmmanagement

 Aeroconseil specializes in high value-added services throughout the entire aircraft lifecycle, from engineering to operations.
 The company supports aircraft and rotorcraft manufacturers such as Airbus, Bombardier, Mitsubishi Aircraft Corporation and Airbus Helicopters; system and equipment suppliers such as Safran Group, Liebherr Aerospace and Thales Group, as well as airline companies, aircraft owners, lessors and maintenance centers.

 Aeroconseil has developed strong expertise in aircraft systems, including electro-hydro-mechanical equipment and systems, avionics, electronics and embedded software.
 The company’s design work is focused on systems design, integration and validation, and simulation is considered an important catalyst, enabling Aeroconseil to optimize its systems design process.

 Three years ago Aeroconseil had to determine which tools would best enable their engineers to accurately represent and easily connect multi-domain systems as well as to analyze the behavior of these systems when they were integrated into the airplane.
 Another critical concern was having the capability of exporting models into a broader simulation environment.

-Electro-hydro-mechanical systems stood out as the first potential application area for Simcenter Amesim, so Aeroconseil chose the flight control actuation system as a starting point for its work with the Siemens PLM Software solution.
+Electro-hydro-mechanical systems stood out as the first potential application area for Simcenter Amesim, so Aeroconseil chose the flight control actuation system as a starting point for its work with the Siemens Digital Industries Software solution.
 The company wanted to make sure that Simcenter Amesim met systems integration requirements with a view to extending its use to other systems.

 The flight control and guidance systems department at Aeroconseil is in charge of the development of fly-by-wire flight control and autopilot systems.
 Involved in different design project phases from pre-design to the first validation phase at the beginning of the second part of the V-cycle, this department was assigned to carry out the pilot Simcenter Amesim project.